Annual Technical Report 2004 on Trademark Information Activities submitted by Norway (SCIT/ATR/TM/2004/NO)

 I. Evolution of registration activities

-Filing of applications and communications using e-mail is allowed, but not recommended, due to possible security and data format problems.
+The NPO permits the filing of applications using e-mail, but this is not recommended due to possible security and data format problems.

-Use of a standard form (paper or electronic) is not an absolute requirement for being accorded a filing date for any type of application, or, in order to meet a time limit.
-Neither is there a requirement to use a standard form for the filing of any other kind of communication.
+Use of a standard form (paper or electronic) is not an absolute requirement for being accorded a filing date or, in order to meet a time limit.
+This applies to any type of application.
+Neither is a standard form required when making any other kind of communication.

 The notifications referring to designations under international registrations according to the Madrid system, are downloaded electronically as SGML files by ISDN-connection and imported into our database.
 We also receive and process paper copies of all notifications, including designations.

-All national applications and designations under international registrations, including all (most of the) bibliographical data, and subsequent notifications and communications, are kept record of in our database, which also is the official national register for registered trademarks and international marks protected (granted protection) in Norway.
+All national applications and designations under international registrations, including bibliographical data, and subsequent notifications and communications, are kept record of in our database, which also is the official national register for registered trademarks and international marks protected (granted protection) in Norway.